Guidelines for Non-Credit Use of Campus Facilities

 8. Sponsorship

-2. Student or Student Group Requests: The proposed use of space by students and student groups will be subject to endorsement by an organization recognized by the Student Association at Binghamton University, the Graduate Student Organization at Binghamton University, or Binghamton University and must meet criteria established by the University Union Office and this policy.
+2. Student or Student Group Requests: The proposed use of space by students and student groups will be subject to endorsement by an organization recognized by the Student Association at Binghamton University, the Graduate Student Organization at Binghamton University, recognized fraternity and sorority organizations, University departments or Binghamton University and must meet criteria established by The Union Office and this policy.

 3. Non-University Groups:

-1. The proposed use of space by non-University groups will be subject to endorsement by the Campus Conference officer.
+• The proposed use of space by non-University groups will be subject to endorsement by the building administrator and/or the University department who supports the facility or space requested.

-3. Individuals with room or building responsibility responding to personal or telephone inquiries concerning the type of facilities and/or services available should not convey any impression that a commitment of facilities or services has been or will be made.
-The individual or organization should be referred to the Conference & Event Services Office to complete a formal application for use of facilities.
+• Individuals with room or building responsibility responding to personal or telephone inquiries concerning the type of facilities and/or services available should not convey any impression that a commitment of facilities or services has been or will be made.
+The individual or organization should be referred to the building administrator and/or the University department who supports the facility or space requested.

 9. Indemnification